 We have already secured access to the data required to conduct this research.
 Proofs of the documentation and emails to secure access to the data are attached, including the original Spanish version and an English translation.

 The database used in this study contains de-identified information.
 There is no way to identify individuals through the available database used by this research.
+Results, code and outputs will be presented in aggregated format.

-➢ Analysis plan A descriptive and inferential analysis (sequential analysis, inverse-intensity weighted generalised estimating equations) is expected for this study.
+➢ Analysis plan A descriptive and inferential analysis (inverse-intensity weighted generalised estimating equations to quantify the association between polysubstance use at admission and treatment outcome, while accounting for within-subject correlation) is expected for this study.

 ❖ Research team